Key Takeaways

 Understanding the Grounds for Suing Your Financial Advisor

-If your financial advisor or broker has not adhered to the Financial Industry Regulatory Authority (FINRA) rules, guidelines or other regulatory standards, causing financial losses, you may have the right to seek compensation.
+If your financial advisor has not adhered to the Financial Industry Regulatory Authority (FINRA) rules, guidelines or other regulatory standards, causing financial losses, you may have the right to seek compensation.
 Under the Investment Advisers Act of 1940, certain investment professionals, including registered investment advisors (RIAs) and some financial advisors, owe fiduciary obligations to their customers.

 Breaches of this duty can occur through negligence — such as failing to perform with required competence — or through more direct misconduct like fraud, theft or making unsuitable investment recommendations for personal gain.